Lane County Fair: Vertigo and Kamikaze

 There are two rides for adults and older children.
 Chairs began to spin and rise in vertigo.
 Unseen below the frame, Kamikaze pulls a sitting car in a wide arc.

 The Elephant Ride

 For older children and perhaps parents, there is an elephant ride.
 Elephants rotate around it, each with an adjustable arm.

 Power Jump

 On the Power Jump, children can flip and jump quite high.
 Each child jumps on a trampoline while hung from elastic cords.
 The addition of the elastic cords to the leap allows for extremely high jumps and the freedom to flip.

 Foods and beverages

 Featured foods include elephant ears (crunchy, cinnamon and sugar coated circles of fried dough, commonly referred to as fry bread) fried ravioli, grilled cheese with blackberries, pizza, beer, wine, barbecue, and ice cream.

 Main Stage Concert

-2020 & 2021
+2020

-There was no fair held in these two years due to COVID-19 pandemic.
+There was no fair held this year due to COVID-19 pandemic.